bpanel-org/bpanel/README.md

 You can use custom configs to connect to an existing node, or use the bcoin docker service to spin up a bcoin node that the webapp will connect to.

-## Configuration
+### Configuration
-Configurations are shared between the two docker containers.
+Configurations are shared between the two docker containers using ENV files.

 Your bcoin node will expect an API key given to it.
 If you are connecting to an existing node, you can set an API key